C-W-D/MeaeQ/README.md

 - datasets
 - ...

-However, in the project's root directory, I have listed my environment configuration in `environment.yml` for reference, which may be inconsistent with the aforementioned recommendation (as I have additionally updated packages in this environment).
+However, in the project's root directory, we have listed my environment configuration in `environment.yml` for reference, which may be inconsistent with the aforementioned recommendation (as I have additionally updated packages in this environment).
 You can run the following command to create the environment:

 ```bash
 conda env export --name your_environment_name > environment.yml